AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/types/types-concept.md

 # Types

-Sequential Data Store (SDS) types define the shape and structure of events and how to associate events within a stream of data.
-An SDS type is comprised of at least two properties.
-One property serves as the primary index, most commonly a timestamp or DateTime.
-In addition, it has one or more additional properties called value properties which describes the data in each stream event.
+A Sequential Data Store (SDS) type defines the shape and structure of events and how to associate events within a stream of data.
+An SDS type has at least two properties.
+One property serves as the primary index, usually a timestamp or DateTime.
+Other properties, called value properties, describe the data in each stream event.
 Each value property can have a different property type.
-For example, In the "Get Started with Types" procedure below, you create two value properties with Ids called Temperature and Pressure.
-A wide variety of property types are supported.
+SDS supports a wide variety of property types.
 For a list of the supported property types, see  [Supported Types](xref:sdsTypes#sdstypecode).
+Note that you can also create complex secondary indexes. <!--- Angela Flores 6/10/21 - What does this last sentence mean?
+Where can I find more information?>

-Note: You can also create complex secondary indexes.
-SDS types are immutable.
-Once created, they cannot be updated.
-Therefore, it is important to determine the correct type definition before you begin building streams and data in the Sequential Data Store.
+SDS types are immutable, which means they cannot be updated.
+Therefore, it is important to determine the correct type definition before building streams and data in the Sequential Data Store.

-For more information, see [Types](xref:sdsTypes).
+For more information, see [Types](xref:sdsTypes) in the API reference section.

 ### <a name="types-pi-server"></a>PI Server counterpart